 How to form a partnership?
 When starting a business, failure to articulate your rights in the agreement or partnership bylaws can force you to defer to state business law statutes for the disputed result.
 If litigation arises, and the partnership contract does not have a viable remedy, the court will more than likely turn to the applicable Colorado statute as a result.
 Sometimes, state law results may not be what you had hoped for.
 As your business grows, so does the risk.
 It is up to you to reduce those risks now.

 A business partnership agreement contract between two business partners.
 The agreement should focus on protecting the rights of each partner.
 It should also clarify the role of each partner during the day-to-day operations.
 This applies to LLC’s and other types of business partnerships.
 A company partner agreement also specifies what happens in the event of a dispute of termination of the partnership.

 Governing Business Law for Contracts Between Business Partners

 Most states have respective partnership laws and business law statutes.
 For example, Colorado uses the Revised Uniform Partnership Act addresses the concerns with contracts between business partners.
 It is critical that business owners understand the respective laws of their state and the advantages of a partnership before they enter into a business partner agreement.

 More importantly, company owners and contract partners should consult with a business law attorney to fully understand their rights, rights to other partners and legal obligations to the business entity.

-General Partnership Between Two Companies: Virtually the same application of the law applies to a business partnership contract between two companies.
+Creating a Partnership Between Two Companies: Virtually the same application of the law applies to a business partnership contract when creating a partnership between two companies.
 The general partnership agreement must contain all of the relevant clauses to be effective.